LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/optimizing-glue-jobs.md

 ![Using get_latest_snapshot after loading the data](../../images/using_get_latest_snapshot_after_loading_data.png)

 ## Conclusion
 We've covered different approaches to make sure the job only processes the data it needs.
 Many jobs use both filtering before and after loading data into the dataframe.
-Normally, using a pushdown predicate based on the lasted partition from the Glue catalogue can be used on its own and doesn't require firther filtering.
-Also remember that working from the Trusted zone is he best way to only get the latest data, without needing to filter out older partitions.
+Normally, using a pushdown predicate based on the lasted partition from the Glue catalogue can be used on its own and doesn't require further filtering.
+Also remember that working from the Trusted zone is he best way to only get the latest data, without needing to filter out older partitions!